aayla-secura/tes-0MQ/README.md

 ## RAW COINCIDENCE REP+REP+PUB INTERFACE

-This interface publishes single-frame messages, each message contains all coincidences which occured between two ticks as one or more vectors.
+This interface publishes single-frame raw messages, each message contains all coincidences which occured between two ticks as one or more vectors.
 The vectors are `<number of channels>` bytes long.
 Each byte is a token that gives the number of photons in the given channel within the coincidence window.
 The maximum number of photons for each channel is the number of set thresholds for this channel.
 The maximum number of thresholds that can be set is 16.